einfachniemmand/pyHTW/README.md

 # pyHTW
-A command-line version of HTW (Hack The Web)
+A command-line version of HTW (Hack The Web).
+Hack The Web is an online puzzle game about computer science, cryptography and web developement developed by @Erkenntnis.